enn-dee/enn-dee/README.md

 * 🌍  I'm based in India
-- 🌱 I’m currently learning DevOps.
+- 🌱 Aspiring fullstack developer.
 * ✉️  You can contact me at [nadeemahmad120808](mailto:nadeemahmad120808@gmail.com)